-The following instructions must be adhered to, in order to ensure a safe working environment and the safety of the user.
+The following instructions must be adhered to, to ensure a safe working environment and the safety of the user.

-Note: When unpacking or manoeuvring the searchlight into its fixing position, suitable lifting points must be used in order to prevent damage to the equipment or personal injury.
+Note: When unpacking or manoeuvring the searchlight into its fixing position, suitable lifting points must be used to prevent damage to the equipment or personal injury.

-- The high luminance of the LED can cause severe damage to the eye if viewed directly.
-ALWAYS wear suitable protective goggles when viewing the LED. - Searchlights get hot.
-Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off. - Never place anything on or cover the searchlight when in use. - Ensure the LED has cooled sufficiently before removal. - Due to the vast range of LED modules available it may appear possible that more powerful LED's can be used in the equipment than for which it was designed.
-Even when the unit will physically accept a higher wattage LED, this substitution is not recommended and is dangerous.
+- Prevent rain, snow, condensation, and water droplets from contacting the lamp as this may cause bulb failure and possible shattering. - Quartz halogen bulbs run with a high internal pressure more than atmospheric.
+Whilst the construction is inherently strong, there is a slight risk of the bulb shattering. - Never look directly into an illuminated searchlight as this may cause severe damage to eyesight.
+If it is necessary to inspect a lamp whilst in operation, always wear suitable protective goggles. - Should it be necessary to examine the lamp with the front bezel removed, always use a protective shield and wear goggles to ensure a safe working environment. - Never attempt to clean a lamp whilst in use. - Searchlights get hot.
+Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off. - Never place anything on or cover the searchlight when in use. - Ensure the lamp has cooled sufficiently before removal. - If undue force appears necessary to remove the lamp, the equipment should be inspected by a competent person or contact the manufacturer. - When breaking a lamp for disposal, care must be taken to ensure the glass fragments are safely contained.
+This operation must be performed out of doors in free air.
+In all circumstances refer to the lamp manufacturer's instructions packed with the lamp. - Due to the vast range of lamps available it may appear possible that more powerful lamps can be used in the equipment than for which it was designed.
+Even when the unit will physically accept a higher wattage or voltage lamp, this substitution is not recommended and is dangerous.
 This action will also void any warranties on the equipment.